Yin-Yin/mactch3bot/README.md

 - `keyboard`
 - `mouse`

-# Usage
+## Usage
-You need to have the game open in a browser for the bot to detect it.
-Then have a command window open and run the script by typing `python2 jewels.py`.
-IMPORTANT: To quit the script, keep `q` pressed (hint: keep it pressed for one or two seconds for it to work) or move the mouse into one of the corners (this will trigger the pyautogui failsafe). (or if you are quick engough go to the console and press `ctrl + c`)
+IMPORTANT: To quit the script, keep `q` pressed (hint: keep it pressed for one or two seconds for it to work) or move the mouse into one of the corners (this will trigger the pyautogui failsafe).
+(Or if you are quick engough (depending on the delay between iterations) `strg + tab` to the console and press `ctrl + c`.)

+You need to have the game open in a browser for the bot to play it.
+Then have a command window open and run the script by typing `python3 jewels.py`.

 There are a few settings on top of the script (under `# CONFIG`) that can be used to change the bots behaviour and make it work with different games.
+Although the bot is optimized for Microsoft Jewels it can also work with other games.
+There the configuration options are helpful.

+For example:
+`autoDetectionOfGameArea = True`
 The script can try to find the game area by finding the upper left and lower right corners of the game area.
 There are two screenshots in this folder, that it is looking for in the screen.
 They are `region_lower_right_corner.png` and `region_upper_left_corner.png`.
 As the background is different if the window is somewhere else, you might need to redo the screenshots.
 If it fails the program will ask you to place the mouse on these points to get the position.
 ![jewels_game_state_corners](https://user-images.githubusercontent.com/13853689/174763686-90956574-cc0b-46c6-81f5-3e80f097cb27.png)
+`showBoardScreenshot = False`
 For debugging and to see where the programm takes it's color values from, put the `showBoardScreenshot = False` to `True`.

-# How it works
+## How it works
 - Determine the game area
 - Get the colors from pixels of the objects
 - Match the RGB values to "colors"
 - Get all the possible combinations on the board
 - Choose the first move which affects the most jewels

-# Improvements
+## Improvements
 So far the bot simply makes the first move that includes the most jewels.
 To get a higher score, these steps could be done:
     - Improve the auto detection of colors by adding plus/minus a certan amounut of RGB values to get approximately the same color and match these.